metal3-io/metal3-dev-env/README_v1alphaX.md

-# V1Alpha2 deployment
+# v1alpha2 and v1alpha3 deployment

+Versions v1alpha2 and v1alpha3, later referred as **v1alphaX**.

-The v1alpha2 deployment can be done with Ubuntu 18.04 or Centos 7 target host images.
+The v1alphaX deployment can be done with Ubuntu 18.04 or Centos 7 target host images.

 ## Requirements